 Overwashing hair may dry out the natural oils in your scalp.
 This is because hair tries to replace lost oils and can overcompensate by producing more than you need when stripped.

-When you’re feeling especially oily or greasy, try using a dry shampoo, like Suave Moroccan Infusion Weightless Dry Shampoo.
+When you’re feeling especially oily or greasy, try using a dry shampoo, like Love Beauty and Planet Volume and Bounty Juicy Grapefruit Day 2 Dry Shampoo.
 This formula helps soak up natural oils while also reviving and refreshing your locks and even extending your style for a few more days.

 4. Refine your brushing technique.